On the prime Selmer ranks of cyclic prime twist families of elliptic curves over global function fields: Splitting partitions of polynomials

 To understand how the sizes of four types of subsets of $F_n(\F_q)$ are related to each other, we prove the following proposition, which shows that for sufficiently large $n$, any monic polynomial of degree $d$ cannot have too many factors whose degree is at most $\mathfrak{n}$.

 \begin{proposition} Suppose $m_{n,q} := \log n + \log \log q$ satisfies the condition that $m_{n,q} > e^{e^e}$.
 Let $\epsilon = \frac{1}{\log \log m _{n,q}}$.
 Then

 \end{proposition} \begin{proof} We thank the reviewer for suggesting the following strategy of the proof.
 Let $\mathcal{Q}$ be a set of irreducible monic polynomials of degree at most $n$.
-By Merten's theorem for global function fields, the number of monic polynomials of degree $n$ with at least $r$ distinct irreducible factors from $\mathcal{Q}$ is at most
+Using the fact that the number of monic polynomials of degree $n$ over $\mathbb{F}_q$ that is divisible by an irreducible polynomial $g$ is at most $q^{n - \deg(g)}$, we can deduce that the number of monic polynomials of degree $n$ with at least $r$ distinct irreducible factors from $\mathcal{Q}$ is at most

 For our purposes, we let